Support and distribution inference from noisy data: The identifiability Theorem and estimation procedures

-\begin{proposition} \begin{itemize} \item A random variable $X$ satisfies A(1) if and only if its support is compact. \item A random variable $X$ satisfies A($\rho$) for $\rho > 1$ if and only if there exists constants $c,d > 0$ such that for any $t \geq 0$,
+\begin{proposition} \begin{itemize} \item A random variable $X$ satisfies A(1) if and only if its support is compact. \item A random variable $X$ satisfies A($\rho$) for $\rho > 1$ if and only if there exist constants $c,d > 0$ such that for any $t \geq 0$,

 \end{itemize} \end{proposition} The proof of Proposition~\ref{prop:A(rho)} is detailed in Section~\ref{proof:A(rho)}.

 Under A($\rho$), the characteristic function of the signal can be extended into the multivariate analytic function